zvi-code/z-valkey-search/README.md

 ```

-**IMPORTANT**: building ValkeySearch requires GCC version 12 or higher, or Clang version 16 or higher.
+**IMPORTANT**: building valkey-search requires GCC version 12 or higher, or Clang version 16 or higher.
 For Debian/Ubuntu, in case a lower version of GCC is installed, you may upgrade to gcc/g++ 12 with:

 ```sh
 sudo apt update